dotnet/runtime/docs/project/library-servicing.md

 ## Check if a package is generated

 If a library's source project sets `<IsPackable>true</IsPackable>` a package is generated.
-If the library's source project doesn't set `<IsPackable>true</IsPackable>`, the library is the part of the shared framework.
-If it is, then there is nothing that needs to be done.
+If the library's source project doesn't set `<IsPackable>true</IsPackable>`, the library likely is part of the shared framework (to check for that, look into the `NetCoreAppLibrary.props` file).
+If it is, then there is nothing that needs to be done here.

 ## Determine PackageVersion